sugaryourcoffee/secondhand/doc/upgrading-rails-4.1-to-rails-4.2.md

 Previous versions have omitted the extra white spaces.
 Now these are considered.
 Removing the line break was finally the solution.

+##### lpr: Error - No default destination
+The tests fail that try to print.
+To make the tests pass that need a printer goto `localhost:631/prtiners` and click on one of the printers available.
+Select the `Administration` tab and choose *set as server default*.
+Now the test should pass.
+The problem with this is that the printer starts to print.
+Therefore the best is to save paper to use a pdf printer.
+If you don't have one installed then install it with

+`sudo apt get install printer-driver-cups-pdf`

+and select as described above.

+##### `warning: rb_check_safe_obj will be removed in Ruby 3.0`
+With an update to Ruby 2.7 a warning is issued

+`/home/pierre/.rbenv/versions/2.7.2/lib/ruby/gems/2.7.0/gems/activesupport-4.2.11.3/
+lib/active_support/core_ext/big_decimal/conversions.rb:11:
+warning: rb_check_safe_obj will be removed in Ruby 3.0`

+We live with the warning.

+##### ThreadError: already initialized
+This happens in the PasswordResetsController GET 'new' returns http success.
+This is a known issue caused by an incompatibility between Rails 4.2 and Ruby 2.6 and newer.
+Workaround is checking for the versions of Rails and Ruby and skipping the test if the incompatibility is given.
+After the next upgrade an output will be generated with an hint of deleting the if clause.

+##### Selenium: failed to start browser /snap/bin/firefox: Permission denied
+This happened when running *rspec*, selenium couldn't start the firefox browser.
+The solution to this was to update the project with `bundle update --all`.

+THIS IS WHERE I AM 2022-03-13

 # Stage 3 - Deploying the Beta Application
 The next step is to deploy the application to the beta server.
 We already have a running application on the beta, staging and production machine.
 The initial